 Unless explicitly stated in the detailed exam descriptions, all Google Cloud certifications are valid for two years from the date certified.
 Candidates must recertify in order to maintain their certification status.
 Renewal notifications are sent 90, 60, and 30 days prior to the expiration date.

-Recommended 3+ years industry experience and 1 year hands-on experience with Google Cloud
+Recommended 3+ years industry experience, including 1+ years on Google Cloud

-Recommended 1 month hands-on experience with Google Workspace
+No hands-on experience with Google Cloud is required

 Recommended 10+ years of professional experience